The Rational Homotopy of Stable $C_p$-Smoothings: Reduction to the Fixed Set

-The map $[X/X^{C_p}, TOP/ O]^{C_p}\rightarrow[X/X^{C_p}, TOP/ O]$ obtained by forgetting equivariance is an isomorphism after inverting $p$. \end{proof} \begin{remark} Proposition \ref{prop: reduction to fixed set} holds for a general finite group $G$ if the only isotropy subgroups of $X$ are $G$ and the trivial group. \end{remark}
+If we note that all cells of $X/X^{C_p}$ are free except for the basepoint, we may apply equivariant obstruction theory and use that $TOP/O$ has finite homotopy groups to conclude that $[X/X^{C_p},TOP/O]^{C_p}$ is finite.
+This finishes the proof. \end{proof} \begin{remark} Proposition \ref{prop: reduction to fixed set} holds for a general finite group $G$ if the only isotropy subgroups of $X$ are $G$ and the trivial group. \end{remark}